qilingframework/rtfd.io/docs/ida.md

 mklink C:\absolute\path\to\IDA\plugins\qilingida.py D:\absolute\path\to\qiling\extensions\idaplugin\qilingida.py
 ```

-The advantage of symbol link is user can always get the updated the plugin by just `git pull`.
+The advantage of symbol link is that user can always get the updated the plugin by just `git pull`.
 Copy `qilingida.py` to IDA Pro plugin folder will work too.

 ---

 #### ii.
 Use as a script file

-- Start IDA, Click `File/Script file...`, choose the `qilingida.py` and the plugin will be loaed.
+- Start IDA, Click `File/Script file...`, choose the `qilingida.py` and the plugin will be loaded.

 Once loaded, the plugin is available under "Edit->Plugins->Qiling Emulator" and popup menu.